Things related to computer security in some way or another.

 - It is on the bleeding edge.
 This is important because it has the latest and greatest standards.
 In this specific project this means I have access to most recent C and C++ standards.
 The server the VirtualBox runs on runs a more stable distribution that backports security fixes but otherwise maintains stability because there are less updates which means less chance of things to go wrong.

 - As for binary distribution (which is beneficial to production — I used to love Linux From Scratch and Gentoo but the truth is compiling all the time takes a lot of time and therefore have less time working on the things I want to be working on) I am mostly biased for RedHat based distributions.
-This and reason 1, above means Fedora Core is the prefect distribution for the virtual machine.
+This and reason 1, above means Fedora Core is the perfect distribution for the virtual machine.

 However, from in the VM I need to access a CVS repository on my server (the server hosting the virtual machine is not the same).
 Now while I could use ssh with passwords or pass-phrases on the SSH keys I don’t allow password logins and as for the ssh keys I don’t (in the case of these two users) require pass phrases.
 This of course leaves a problem with the security: anyone who can access the virtual box and those users (which is not likely because no passwords and only sudo allows it and that is restricted to users in question; but not likely does not mean impossible).